-- evaluate and make recommendations regarding the organization and governance of the Board of Directors and its committees; - assess the performance of members of the Board of Directors and make recommendations regarding committee and chair assignments; - recommend desired qualifications for Board of Directors membership and conduct searches for potential members of the Board of Directors; - review and make recommendations with regard to SpringBig's corporate governance guidelines.
+- evaluate and make recommendations regarding the organization and governance of the Board of Directors and its committees; - assess the performance of members of the Board of Directors and make recommendations regarding committee and chair assignments; and - recommend desired qualifications for Board of Directors membership and conduct searches for potential members of the Board of Directors.

-Code of Business Conduct and Ethics for Employees, Executive Officers and Directors
+Code of Business Conduct and Ethics for Employees, Executive Officers and Directors at www.springbig.com.

-Our Board of Directors has adopted a Code of Ethics and Business Conduct (the "Code of Conduct") that is applicable to all of our employees, executive officers and directors.
-The Code of Conduct is available on our website at www.springbig.com.
 The nominating and corporate governance committee of our Board of Directors is responsible for overseeing the Code of Conduct and the Board of Directors must approve any waivers of the Code of Conduct for executive officers and directors.